by-student-2017/QM2Thermo/Bulk_modulus_from_EOS/readme.md

    - Tip: 1 [eV/Å³] = 160.2 [GPa]
    - The bulk modulus B is useful for calculating sound velocity using the following formula:
 - To see the difference between spin polarization and non-polarization, see the Zenodo results below.: https://zenodo.org/records/15751889 and https://zenodo.org/records/15743605
-- As the results of this QE show, the bulk modulus is a sufficient value even if we use only five points of total energy.
+- As the results of this QE show, the bulk modulus is a good value even if you use only 5 points for the total energy (although I didn't have room to include those examples in lattice_cohesive_energy.txt).

 ## Sound Velocity Approximation